-Ramping up to this launch, I’m sharing excerpts from an unpublished interview I did in September 2020 about my personal digital nomad and longtime solo traveler journey.
-I’ve decided not to update this completely to incorporate thoughts after a year-and-a-half of COVID so far—to be honest, if I did, the interview would be sad, nostalgic, and a bit cynical.
-I’ve been extremely lucky for my remote work and income to continue uninterrupted, but I canceled my last flight in February 2020, and have barely left my own house for a year-and-a-half and counting.
+Leading up to that, I’m sharing excerpts from an unpublished interview I did about my personal digital nomad story and longtime solo traveler journey.
+I’ve decided not to update this completely to incorporate thoughts after two years of COVID—to be honest, if I did, the interview would be sad, nostalgic, and a bit cynical.
+I’ve been extremely lucky for my remote work and income to continue uninterrupted, but like many people, the pandemic has taken a toll on my mental health.

 Let’s get into it!

 Tell me a little about your background and how you got started in the nomad world.

 On my way to Montreal for the first leg of a round-the-world nomad journey.

 I’ve always wanted to be a world traveler and to own a business.
 I got started in the nomad world at age 19, during a college internship at Peace Corps headquarters in Washington, DC.
 We received emails asking about volunteer abroad opportunities for people who weren’t eligible to join, and I was curious about this as well.
 As a college student, I wasn’t able to apply yet, but I still loved the idea of living and volunteering in another country.